Tanngyu/Quiescent-Behaviors/README.md

-Code availability for "Quiescent Behavior Drives Cooperation in Homogeneous Populations"
+Code availability for "Quiescent Behaviors Drive Cooperation in Homogeneous Populations"